woocommerce/woocommerce-rest-api-docs/source/includes/wp-api-v1/_authentication.md

 When percent encoding in PHP for example, you would use `rawurlencode()`.

-When sorting parameters in PHP for exaple, you would use `uksort( $params, 'strcmp' )`.
+When sorting parameters in PHP for example, you would use `uksort( $params, 'strcmp' )`.

 > Parameters example: